Nigerian British University

-Nigerian British University is a private co-educational Nigerian university owned and operated by the Adorable Foundation for Educational Development in Nigeria.
+Nigerian British University is a private co-educational Nigerian university owned and operated by the Adorable Foundation for Educational Development (AFED) in Nigeria.
 The university is located in Asa, Abia State, Nigeria.

 History

-Nigerian British University was established by the Adorable Foundation for Educational Development to deliver global methods in education through the development of technology in teaching and learning experiences.
+Nigerian British University was established by the Adorable Foundation for Educational Development (AFED) to deliver global methods in education through the development of technology in teaching and learning experiences.

 The university was approved by the National Universities Commission to operate as a Private University in Nigeria in April 2022 under the President Muhammadu Buhari administration.

 The university was commissioned by Okezie Ikpeazu, the governor of Abia state in February, 2023.
 The governor further awarded scholarships to the first twenty students of the university.

 The Pro-Chancellor/Chairman, Board of Trustees and Governing Council of Nigerian British University is Dr. Chukwuemeka Umeoji.

+The School maintains a strict policy against cultism, drug abuse, and other anti-social behaviors.